maximtrp/scikit-posthocs/README.rst

 Parametric ANOVA and post hoc test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is a simple example of the one-way analysis of variance (ANOVA) with post hoc tests used to compare *sepal length* means of three groups (three iris species) in *iris* dataset.
+Here is a simple example of the one-way analysis of variance (ANOVA) with post hoc tests used to compare *sepal width* means of three groups (three iris species) in *iris* dataset.

 To begin, we will import the dataset using statsmodels ``get_rdataset()`` method.